-Therefore, the above amount of INR 38,25,870 has been added in the calculation of available funds of the school with direction to the school to recover this amount from society within 30 days from the date of issue of this order.
+Therefore, the total amount of INR 3,58,08,412 utilized by school for making payment of interest on unsecured loans has been included in the fund position of the school with the direction to the school to recover the amount from the society.

-- 3. Para 7.14 of AS-15 "Employee Benefit" issued by the Institute of Chartered Accountants of India (ICAI) states 'Plan Assets as: - a. assets held by a long-term employee benefit fund; and - b. qualifying insurance policies."
+- 4. Para 7.14 of AS-15 "Employee Benefit" issued by the Institute of Chartered Accountants of India (ICAI) states 'Plan Assets as: - a. assets held by a long-term employee benefit fund; and - b. qualifying insurance policies."